aimms/documentation/dataexchange/api.rst

     :param httpMethod: (optional) element parameter into :token:`dex::client::HTTPMethods`, specifying the HTTP method to use for the request (default :token:`GET`)
     :param requestFile: (optional) string parameter holding the filename from which to take the request body
     :param responseFile: (optional) string parameter holding the filename in which  to store the response body
-    :param traceFile: (optional) string parameter holding the filename in which all trace information about the request is being stored
+    :param traceFile: (optional) string parameter holding the filename in which all trace information about the request is being stored.

 .. js:function::  dex::client::CloseRequest

     Close the request :token:`theRequest` and all resources held by the Data Exchange library for the request.
 If the request has been executed, but Data Exchange library is still listening for a response to the request, it will stop doing so.
 By default, the Data Exchange library will close the request directly after its callback method has been called to free its resources as soon as possible (e.g. when a large number of request is being executed).
 Notice that closing a request will *not* remove any request or response files specified in :token:`dex::client::NewRequest`.
 The function will return 1 on success, or 0 on failure.